 Artificial Christmas Trees

-- Average cost of an artificial, pre-lit Christmas tree: $149.
-Most manufacturers claim their trees are good for 10-15 years (we’ll talk more about this next), but the average life expectancy is generally 6-9 years.
+- The average cost of an artificial, pre-lit Christmas tree: $149.
+Most manufacturers claim their trees are good for 10-15 years (we’ll talk more about this next), but the average life expectancy is 6-9 years.

-- Average cost of a real Christmas tree: About $50.
+- The average cost of a real Christmas tree: About $50.
 Over the course of 6-9 years, you’d spend $300 to $450, not counting lights, stands, or other decorating costs.

 Overall, this means you could potentially save $150 to $300 over time by choosing an artificial tree.
 Of course, these costs can vary widely, so be sure to prepare a budget based on prices in your area.